 Be sure to check the Pattern FAQs, as this page answers many good questions not only about making Snuggles but about the program itself.

-Unfortunately, the problem of pet overpopulation continues to be a huge issue, especially in the United States.
-If you have a heart for animals and would love to give them not only comfort but a better chance at a better life, consider knitting for the Snuggles Project!
+If you have a heart for homeless animals and would love to give them not only comfort but a better chance at a better life, consider knitting for the Snuggles Project!